ecobee/building-controls-simulator/README.md

 You're going to need Docker installed, if not see https://www.docker.com/.
 The bash script `run.sh` provides a minimal CLI to manage the service.

+#### Note: Docker images may use up to 10 GB of disk space - make sure you have this available before building.

 ```bash
 # build container (only need to do this once!)
 # this will take ~40 minutes, mostly to download all desired versions of EnergyPlus